-not in orgies - komos - Feasting given to excess and closely related to drunkenness.
+NOT IN ORGIES - komos - Feasting given to excess and closely related to drunkenness.
 Luther says that the Greeks outdo the Germans and indeed the whole world, because they give attention to banquets [orgies] so enthusiasticly that they even devised a god who was in charge of this as a useful activity.
 (Concordia Pulpit Resources - Volume 3, Part 1)

-sensuality - The word here is really koitais or beds which suggests multiple partners - what we might call "sleeping around."
+SEXUAL IMMORALITY - The word here is really koitais or beds which suggests multiple partners - what we might call "sleeping around."
 (Concordia Pulpit Resources - Volume 3, Part 1)

-jealousy - This verse provides a sample list of the kind of conduct that Christian men and women cannot approve.
+AND JEALOUSY - This verse provides a sample list of the kind of conduct that Christian men and women cannot approve.
 It is no shopping list for the Christian.
 (LL)

-13:14 put on the Lord Jesus Christ.
+13:14 clothe yourselves with the Lord Jesus Christ.
 See Gal 3:27.
 Paul exhorts believers to display outwardly what has already taken place inwardly-including practicing all the virtues associated with Christ.
 (CSB)